-- You could travel to Japan as part of a study tour.
+- You could travel to Japan or Indonesia as part of a study tour or internship.

 - Learn from industry experts like Dr Diane Lee, a specialist in the sustainable development of tourism in Australia and developing nations.
 She will teach you how to plan for and manage tourism initiatives for sustainable outcomes.

-- Study two majors in 3 years and graduate with 2 specialisations, further enhancing your career prospects.
+- Combine your degree with minors in Indonesian, Japanese or Sustainable Development or study two majors in 3 years and graduate with several specialisations, further enhancing your career prospects.

 - As part of your studies, you’ll take field trips to tourism destinations, and learn to think critically and creatively, apply knowledge and information, and communicate effectively.

 - You’ll create an e-portfolio of your work to showcase to employers when you graduate.

 What you’ll learn

 Build the knowledge and skills you need to meet your career or study goals.
 Here are some of the things you’ll learn:

 - destination management